smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 ```
 #### Curb rules API

 Once we have processed our restrictions and geometries we’re ready to create a database and API.
 From the previous processing steps we have two json files: one array of restriction objects and another of geometry objects.
-I’m going to use [mongodb Atlas]((https://www.mongodb.com/cloud/atlas)) and [Serverless](https://serverless.com/) to develop my API.
-We're going to load each json file (rules and geometries) as a separate collections in mongodb and query for rules based on time and day of week.
+I’m going to use [mongodb Atlas](https://www.mongodb.com/cloud/atlas) and [Serverless](https://serverless.com/) to develop my API, loading each json file (rules and geometries) as a separate collections and query for rules based on time and day of week.

 We then combine all the returned restrictions into a geojson FeatureCollection: